yfukai/tracksdata/README.md

 ## Why tracksdata?

 TracksData provides a common data structure for multi-object tracking problems.
-It uses graphs to represent detections (nodes) and their connections (edges), making it easier to work with tracking data across different algorithms and formats.
+It uses graphs to represent detections (nodes) and their connections (edges), making it easier to work with tracking data across different algorithms.

 Key benefits:
 - Consistent data representation for tracking problems
 - Modular components that can be combined as needed
 - Support for both small datasets (in-memory) and large datasets (database)
-- Integration with Cell Tracking Challenge benchmarks

 ## Documentation